msaadeh101/machine-learning/docs/tensorflow.md

 ## What is a Tensor?

 A **tensor** is the primary data structure.
-It is a multi-dimensional array similar to NumPy arrays but with extra capabilities (like GPU acceleration).
+It is a **multi-dimensional array** similar to NumPy arrays but with extra capabilities (like GPU acceleration).

+The `tf.Tensor` object in Python is a handle or a wrapper; the underlying Tensor is a C++ object defined in `tensorflow/core/framework/tensor.h` This C++ class handles the array's data, shape, and data type as well as device placement.

 - There are three core properties:
     - `Rank (ndim)`: Number of dimensions the tensor has.